axllent/phpmybackup/README.md

 ========
 **A PHP MySQL differential backup script**

-PHPMyBackup is a PHP script designed for backing up an antire MySQL server.
+PHPMyBackup is a PHP script designed for backing up an entire MySQL server.
 What makes it unique is it only uses use **differential** methods to dump only the changes as it keeps a local repository of all the synced databases & tables.

 Usage
 -------